Order any glass plate from the project as a poster

 If you’d like to paste it to a wall, you can find instructions and a wheat paste recipe below.

-3) Let me know which photograph(s) you’ve chosen using the link in your order confirmation email.
+3) Let me know which photograph(s) you’ve chosen using the link in your confirmation email

 WHEAT PASTE RECIPE

-A recipe for making your own wheat paste and instructions on how to paste your poster to a wall…
+A recipe for making your own wheat paste and how to paste your poster to a wall

 Wheat paste is an easy-to-make organic glue.

-The quantities described below will be more than enough to paste your commemorative poster to a wall.
+The quantities described below will be more than enough to paste your 60x50cm poster to a wall.